Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/hp_ns_batch.md

 ---

-    title: Transfer CFT batch procedures
+    title: "Transfer CFT batch procedures"
-    linkTitle: Batch procedures
+    linkTitle: "Batch procedures"
     weight: 220

----
-Transfer CFT supports batch procedure from both native and OSS environments.
+---Transfer CFT supports batch procedure from both native and OSS environments.
 This section describes the rules that determine the type of batch procedure and how it is executed.

 ## How it works